Yucao42/AES_GCM/README.md

 2. Modify and run the pyaes\test.py to get the right encryption result for 128-bit-mulitple input.
 Or you can migrate to ipython notebook to debug it.
 And modify the input in test128.sv to check if the SW/HW results coincide.

 ## TODO:
-1. Further parallelize the data links.
+1. (Now 15 clks) Further parallelize the data links.
-2. (FUTURE) Double the data rate by using data on falling and rising edge.
+2. (Done encryption part) Double the data rate by using data on falling and rising edge.